simplymathematics/deckard/README.md

 ```dvc.yaml``` specifies the pipeline, parameters, configs, etc

 ```dvc.lock``` a git-trackable file that links individual dependencies/metrics to things in the remote cache.

+### _like tears in the rain_, this tool is meant for bladerunners.
+Not intended for use by replicants.